mesosphere/dcos-commons/docs/tutorial.md

 naming the environment variables for these configuration options:
 `TASKCFG_<TASK_TYPE>_<NAME>`

-For example, an option for tasks of type `index-mgr` could be named `TASKCFG_INDEX_MGR_FOO`, while an option for tasks of type `data` could be named `TASKCFG_DATA_FOO`.
+For example, an option for tasks of type `index-mgr` should be named `TASKCFG_INDEX_MGR_FOO`, while an option for tasks of type `data` should be named `TASKCFG_DATA_FOO`.
 These configuration options will automatically be forwarded to the environments of the matching tasks as environment variables, with the `TASKCFG_<TASK_TYPE>_` prefixes removed.
 A special prefix of `TASKCFG_ALL_<NAME>` may be used for